 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Penn Valley is February, with an average of 9.2 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 35% on February 27.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Penn Valley experiences extreme seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 8.6 months, from September 21 to June 8, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around February 17, with an average total accumulation of 5.6 inches.
+The month with the most rain in Penn Valley is February, with an average rainfall of 5.6 inches.

 The rainless period of the year lasts for 3.4 months, from June 8 to September 21.
-The least rain falls around July 30, with an average total accumulation of 0.0 inches.
+The month with the least rain in Penn Valley is August, with an average rainfall of 0.1 inches.